uGOsnow

 SunGod offer excellent quality eye wear for skiers

-While you could almost pick any set of sunglasses for skiing from the SunGod range, I slightly prefer the Tempests for their slightly snugger fit.
+While you could almost pick any set of sunglasses for skiing from the SunGod range, I prefer their Tempests for their slightly snugger fit.

-SunGod offer standard tint, polarized and their own 8KO and 9KO polarized which offer a level up from the standard polarization.
+SunGod offer standard tint, polarised lenses and their own 8KO and 9KO polarised which offer a level up from the standard polarization.
 For their snow goggles this is a big deal, and while I haven’t tried it out for their sunglasses, I can see where this could appeal.
 The 8KO certainly offers a level of visual crispness that can make a massive difference, especially in challenging light conditions.

 As it stands, I think their polarized sunglasses are great for skiing and snowboarding with good definition and protection.
-I’ve also owned their Sierras and Renegades, which are great sunnies too.
+I’ve also owned their Sierras and Renegades, which are great ski sunglasses too.
 Somehow though the Tempests just fit that slight bit better…

 SunGod also offer a lifetime warranty, so if they get damaged you might be able to get them fixed or replaced.